-- Jersey sheets are typically inexpensive and not that durable.
+- Jersey sheets are stretchy.

-- Flannel sheets have a nap.
+- Flannel sheets are woven with a nap.

 - Flannel sheets are generally inexpensive and not as durable as other weaves.

-- Satin is actually not a weave.
+- Satin, unlike sateen, is not a weave.

-- Satin sheets are slippery.
+- Satin sheets are slippery and clingy.

 - Satin sheets can snag easily.

-- They are often found in the colors red and black, we’re not sure why.
+- They are often found in the colors red and black (we’re not sure why).

-One can find a better feeling 200 thread count sheet that is made from an exceptional grade of cotton than a 600 thread count sheet made from a poor grade.
+One can find a better feeling 200-thread count sheet that is made from an exceptional grade of cotton than a 600-thread count sheet made from a poor grade.